-This June 23, Yu and other APA leaders held a nationwide town hall meeting with a modern day twist it was hosted on Google Hangout, a voice and video chat program.
+This June 23, Yu and other APA leaders held a nationwide town hall meeting with a modern day twist- it was hosted on Google Hangout, a voice and video chat program.

-Officially called the "Vincent Chin 30: Standing Up Then and Now," over 30 cities - from Albany, viewing parties to commemorate what Yu calls "a landmark case.'
+Officially called the "Vincent Chin 30: Standing Up Then and Now," over 30 cities - from Albany, to Detroit, to Seattle, to Wichita - signed on to host viewing parties to commemorate what Yu calls "a landmark case."

-According to Curtis Chin, board president of Asian Pacific Americans for Progress, more than half of APAs report being bullied in high school classrooms the highest of any racial group.
+According to Curtis Chin, board president of Asian Pacific Americans for Progress, more than half of APAs report being bullied in high school classrooms-the highest of any racial group.
 He also cites the Pvt.
 Danny Chen suicide case as a reason to keep talking about Vincent Chin.